This is the third – and so far, last – installment of The Black Queen saga. It was first posted back in 2007.

 Meanwhile, beguiled mind-slave Sean Prescott was coming home after serving his hypnotic mistress, visibly excited for being such a good boy and horny follower.
 It’s true he had been shamefully puppeteered in the process, but that was unimportant now, a minor issue that would never get his full attention, considering he had been given the privilege of worshipping The Black Queen in her own private chambers.
 That experience only made his submission feel sweeter – she now held the key to his complete happiness and that said it all.

 When he entered his bedroom, his memories were rearranged in order to best serve her interests.
 The balance of reality shifted, as his conscious routines emerged from the now fading trance.
-In a fraction of second, maybe less, The Black Queen was reduced to a mere videogame character and the illusion of a wonderful date with the most beautiful future attorney of them all filled in the blanks in his brain.
+In a fraction of a second, maybe less, The Black Queen was reduced to a mere video game character and the illusion of a wonderful date with the most beautiful future attorney of them all filled in the blanks in his brain.

 On the following day, Amber woke up feeling fresh enough to withstand any trial.
 The horrible nightmare was forgotten… it was time to move on with her life and that meant confronting Sean.